How to cleanse crystals

 If you want to use the cleansing energies of the earth, then you will need to have an area in which you can dig up slightly to bury your crystals.
 Once buried, the crystals are left overnight, often on the night of a full moon for extra cleansing powers.
 Just make sure to put a marker in the ground so you can go back and find them the next day!

 Using smoke to cleanse your crystals is another fab way to prepare them for programming with your own intentions.
-Incense is one of the ways in which you can utilise this and all you have to do is pass each crystal through the smoke created when your incense is burning.
+Incense is one of the ways in which you can utilize this and all you have to do is pass each crystal through the smoke created when your incense is burning.
 You can also use a bundle of sage to do this same technique.
 Please keep in mind that White Sage is a sacred herb and also considered endangered, so if you are going to use this, please make sure it is ethically and sustainably sourced and you understand the history behind it.

 Some great options of incense or herbal bundle scents for cleansing are: